toby63/shiftfs-dkms/README.md

 ### About shiftfs

-shiftfs is a kernel filesystem for the linux kernel.
+shiftfs is a kernel filesystem for the Linux kernel.
 It provides easier uid/gid-shifting for containers and can be used for example with [LXD](https://linuxcontainers.org/lxd/) (see also: [Usecases](#usecases)).

 shiftfs was made by: